An indulgent warming dessert perfect to ward off the winter blues.

 - Have ready a 24cm steamer filled with boiling water.

-- This is very important, as soon as the pastry is ready it must be cooked or you will end up with a heavy leaden end product.
+- This is very important.
+As soon as the pastry is ready, it must be cooked, or you will end up with a heavy leaden jam roly-poly.

 - Roll the pastry out until it measures about 30 x 40cm roughly.

 - Spread over the jam nice and thickly.
 There is nothing worse than underfilled finished roll.